LLNL’s Early Career UC Faculty Initiative 2023

-The Weapons and Complex Integration (WCI) Directorate of the Lawrence Livermore National Laboratory (LLNL) and the UC National Laboratories (UCNL) at the University of California (UC), Office of President (UCOP) are jointly inviting applications for the LLNL Early Career UC Faculty Initiative.
+The Strategic Deterrence (SD) Directorate—formerly named Weapons and Complex Integration (WCI)—of Lawrence Livermore National Laboratory (LLNL) and the UC National Laboratories (UCNL) at the University of California (UC), Office of President (UCOP) are jointly inviting applications for the LLNL Early Career UC Faculty Initiative.
 The winning proposal is planned to commence funding in summer 2023 and is focused on supporting one untenured junior faculty in the UC system for this initiative cycle.
 The technical topic for this call is on artificial intelligence and machine learning (AI/ML), with specific details centering on overlapping interests between the UC faculty and LLNL’s programs and mission.
 The initiative is intended to develop next-generation UC academic leadership with strong and enduring LLNL and national laboratory connections.
 Please read on for requirements and submission guidelines.

 |February 10, 2023||Expression of interest submission deadline (see template and webform below)|

 |March 10, 2023||Invitation to submit full proposals|

 |April 5, 2023||Information Day at the UC Livermore Collaboration Center; learn more about SD's research in AI/ML, meet with technical PIs, and tour LLNL’s campus|

 |May 6, 2023||Proposal submission deadline (see template and webform below)|

 Duration and Funding Level: Initiative to fund untenured UC tenure-track faculty up to $1M over a 5-year period.
 The fund is structured to allow for faculty to build a research group, including undergraduates, graduate students, and postdoctoral fellows.